 (Of course, if you are not handy, this is not wise as it may cost you more to repair what you may damage further).

-40. Watch the expiration dates.
-This is a big one for many.
 Watch the expiration dates on the foods you buy and make sure you eat them before they go bad.
-Remember that best if used by does not mean expired, so you don’t need to necessarily toss foods after that date has lapsed.
+Remember that best if used by does not mean expired.
+Don’t toss foods after that date (unless they smell or taste bad).

-42. Don’t buy prepackaged snacks.
-It can be a convenient to pick up the snacks for the kids in prepackaged bags.
+It can be convenient to pick up the snacks for the kids in prepackaged bags.
 You pay a premium for this.
 Grab a package of the snacks they want and some baggies and package them yourself.
-As an added bonus, you can control the amount of the snack in each baggie.
+As a bonus, you can control the amount of the snack in each baggie.

-44. Don’t rush to the dry cleaner.
-Some clothes must be pressed after you wash them.
+Some clothes get wrinkled after you wash them.
 Invest in an iron and ironing board and iron them yourself!
-This can result in huge savings!
+You can see big savings if you iron them yourself.

 If your items say dry clean only, you can often hand wash them using mild detergents (or even hand wash settings on your machine).
 Dry them flat once laundered and then iron (as needed).

 44. Take advantage of free events